Click here to go to the School Choice website and to apply online.

 New Haven Public Schools (NHPS) operates one of the largest school systems in the state of Connecticut, with many different educational options and alternatives for students at all age levels.
-The materials below provide general information about Registration into New Haven Public Schools.
-You can call the Registration Office at 203-946-7415 or 203-946-8501.
+The materials below provide general information about Enrollment into New Haven Public Schools.
+You can call the Choice & Enrollment Office at 475-220-1430 or 475-220-1431.

 For information on the process for pre-kindergarten & early childhood registration, see the “Early Childhood Registration” tab at left or click here.